Rising Damp: Ruth Jones

-"Miss Jones" (Frances de la Tour) is a middle-aged spinster.
+Miss Jones (Frances de la Tour) is a middle-aged spinster.
 A college administrator and well-educated, she is a dauntless romantic; like Rigsby, Miss Jones has pretensions, believing herself to be a sophisticated aesthete worthy of more satisfaction from her life.
 The comedy uses pathos to touch upon her frustration and disappointment; in one episode she gives money to a man she has romantic interest in, knowing full well he is conning her, but craving romantic attention to a point where she is willing to effectively pay him for it.
 The only male attention she has is from Rigsby, to which she is intermittently susceptible, though mostly finding his approaches an annoyance, for besides being of sexual interest, Rigsby sees Miss Jones as an upper-middle-class sophisticate and any courtship would be a social as well as sexual conquest.
 However, Miss Jones openly desires Philip, frequently cooking for him and inviting his company in her room, much to the annoyance and frustration of Rigsby.
 Unfortunately for her, this interest is not reciprocated although she finds solace in Philip's superior intellect and good manners, and the two appear to be friends.
+De La Tour had in fact only just turned 30 years old when the first series was filmed in the summer of 1974.

 Alan Moore

-Alan Guy Moore (Richard Beckinsale) is a likeable young medical student.
+Alan George Moore (Richard Beckinsale) is a likeable young medical student.
 Rigsby treats him with mistrust, mainly because of Alan's permissive, left-wing views.
 Alan has little luck with girlfriends but is content with his life.
 Alan hails from a middle-class family and appreciates music and arts.
 Although Alan is academically successful, socially he is somewhat inept, appearing to have few friends outside of the lodging house.
 Alan occasionally confides his problems in Rigsby, who is always unsympathetic.
 On one occasion however, Alan is defended by Rigsby, when the incandescent father of Sandra, one of his girlfriends, suspects the two of them have been having sex, Rigsby sends the man out of the house with a "flea in his ear", defending Alan, apparently because Rigsby was offended the man assumed Rigsby to be Alan's father.
 Alan is immature and Rigsby does become something of a strange father figure for him.

-Alan Moore did not appear in the last series of Rising Damp due to Richard Beckinsale's other acting commitments.
+Alan did not appear in the last series due to Richard Beckinsale's other acting commitments.